 If it turns out that an injury victim bears some degree of legal liability for their damages, they may still be able to recover financial compensation.
 In cases involved shared fault, South Carolina law adheres to the modified comparative negligence rule, which reduces the amount of compensation someone is entitled by the amount equal to their percentage of fault.
 However, if someone is found to bear more than 50 percent of the legal blame, they may not be able to collect anything from the other at-fault party.

-Types of Damages Awarded in Bluffton Personal Injury Claims
+What Types of Damages are Awarded in Bluffton Personal Injury Claims?

 There are different types of damages that a Bluffton injury lawyer could help a plaintiff seek in a personal injury claim.
 These may include economic damages such as medical bills, lost wages, and property damage costs, as well as non-economic losses like loss of consortium and pain and suffering.